Cade Mays: Carolina Panthers (first stint)

+2022

-Mays was selected by the Carolina Panthers in the sixth round, 199th overall, of the 2022 NFL draft.
-Mays made his NFL debut in Week 7 against the Tampa Bay Buccaneers.
+Mays was drafted by the Carolina Panthers in the 6th round of the 2022 NFL Draft, being selected 199th overall.
+He made his NFL debut in Week 7 against the Tampa Bay Buccaneers.
 He made his first start in Week 12 against the Denver Broncos.
 He appeared in 11 games and made two starts in his rookie season.

+2023

 In the 2023 season, Mays appeared in 16 games and started five.

+2024

 On August 28, 2024, Mays was released by the Panthers.

 New York Giants

 On September 10, 2024, Mays was signed to the New York Giants practice squad.

 Carolina Panthers (second stint)

 On October 8, 2024, Mays was re-signed by the Carolina Panthers off the Giants practice squad.

 On March 12, 2025, the Panthers placed an original-round tender on Mays.
+He was named the starting center in Week 3 following an injury to Austin Corbett, and started 12 games on the season.

+Detroit Lions

+On March 9, 2026, Mays signed with the Detroit Lions on a three-year contract worth $25 million.

+On August 10, 2026, it was announced that Mays fractured a bone in his wrist during training camp practice and was expected to miss 8-10 weeks.
+He was placed on injured reserve on August 30.

 Personal life

+Mays enjoys fishing and is an avid hunter.
+He collects turkey stones as a hobby.

-His brother, Cooper, also played center for Tennessee.
+Both his father, Kevin, and younger brother, Cooper, played as linemen for Tennessee from 1991-1994 and 2020-2024, respectively.